fumes/fumes.jekyll/_posts/2017-01-29-bali-chinese-rooster.md

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_MG_8989.jpg %}

-While in western [iconography dragons](https://en.wikipedia.org/wiki/List_of_dragons_in_mythology_and_folklore) are mostly depicted as monsters on the way to be slaughtered by some celebrated king or warrior, in [Chinese culture dragons](https://en.wikipedia.org/wiki/Chinese_dragon) are auspicious of good luck and protection.
+While in western iconography [dragons](https://en.wikipedia.org/wiki/List_of_dragons_in_mythology_and_folklore) are mostly depicted as monsters about to be slaughtered by some king or warrior, in [Chinese culture dragons](https://en.wikipedia.org/wiki/Chinese_dragon) are auspicious of good luck and protection.

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_20170128_105845.jpg %}

-This old wood carving scene it's the only item that's not brand new here.
-It gives a good feeling of tradition preserved.
+This old wood carving scene is the only item that's not brand new here.
+It gives a feeling of tradition preserved.

 {% responsive_image path: uploads/2017/01/170128_photo_rokma_20170128_105903.jpg %}